FactorySimPy/FactorySimPy/docs/basic_components.md

 **Examples**

-Here's an example that shows how to interconnect a source to a machine using a buffer.
+***Here's an example that shows how to interconnect a source to a machine using a buffer and pass a python function or a generator instance as parameter.***
 Source generates items and puts it into the buffer.
 Machine picks this item and processes it and puts it another buffer.
 Sink is used to remove the finished items from the buffer.
 This example shows how to pass a python function and a generation function as parameter to the node.

 ```python